chesterbr/chesterbr.github.io/_posts/2019-04-13-using-ansible-to-configure-a-raspberry-pi-home-assistant-lirc-433utils-zwave-etc.md

 That's actually easier than it sounds: once I'm happy with my changes, I type `history` and figure which steps (installed packages, changed config files) are _really_ needed, and add those to the playbook.
 Run it a few times, undo some changes, check that it does nothing when changes are already there... and that's it.

-If the change was super complex and I'm afraid I forgot something, I can always run the playbooks against a fresh card, pop it in and kick the tires - it's a great opportunity to get a fresh, snappy OS install for my tiny computer!
+If the change was super complex and/or I'm afraid I forgot something, I can always run the playbooks against a fresh card, pop it in and kick the tires - it's a great opportunity to get a fresh, snappy OS install for my tiny computer!